bleonheart/Lilia/documentation/docs/libraries/lia.attributes.md

 # Attributes Library

-This page documents the functions for working with character attributes and attribute management.
+This page documents the functions for working with character attributes and their management.

 ---

 ## Overview

 The attributes library (`lia.attribs`) provides a system for managing character attributes in the Lilia framework.
-It handles loading attribute definitions from files, setting up attributes for characters, and managing attribute data.
-The library supports dynamic attribute loading and provides hooks for attribute setup and management.
+It handles loading attribute definitions from files, setting up attributes for characters, and managing attribute data throughout the character's lifecycle.

 ---